Yoga and Rolfing with Andrea Newman

 In my yoga classes this term we will be looking at the yama and niyama.
 We will consider one per session, and reflect on how our own personal attitudes and beliefs around the concept, shape the way we live in the world, and move our bodies.
 We will apply these ideas to our physical asana practice.

-During the 10-week course we'll take one yama or niyama per session.
-You can book the whole course but it's fine to drop in to individual sessions.
 Note that this is a physical asana practice, but it is suitable for anyone with a body, and a willingness to explore.
-All ages, genders, shapes, sizes, beginners, experienced, stiff and bendy humans are all welcome.
+All ages, genders, shapes, sizes, beginners, experienced, stiff and bendy humans are welcome.
 You will be guided how to adapt the practice to your own physical needs and invited to explore privately your own thoughts and attitudes around the theme of the day.
 No preparation for the classes are needed, but if you'd like to do a little reading on yama and niyama, I quite like this overview here and also this one here.
 My biography is here.

 Andrea